 Which means there’s a chance it could happen to you too…

-As early as tomorrow, at 11AM Eastern, when my system is telling me the next explosive move is set to take off.
+As early as tomorrow, at 11 a.m.
+Eastern, when my system is telling me the next explosive move is set to take off.

-And remember every single trade I’ve shown you today…
+And remember every single top-performing trade I’ve shown you today…

-Like my 1,100% return on HIMS…
+Like my 1,400% return on HIMS…